C4Q/AC-Android/cohort_5.4/unit_01/01_30_DSA_Recursion.md

 ![recusion](http://www.eccentricclub.cz/wp-content/uploads/2015/03/mirror.jpg)

 **Recursion** is when a method calls itself.
-You need two things to avoid an infinite loop where the method keeps calling itself forever:
+You need two things to avoid a situation where the method keeps calling itself forever (or until you run out of allocated memory and get a `StackOverflowException`):
 1. A _base case_, which returns a value without any further recursive calls (you can have more than one base case sometimes)
-2. A _reduction step_, which changes the input before making the next recursive call, so as to make progress toward the base case
+1. A _reduction step_, which changes the input before making the next recursive call, so as to make progress toward the base case

-Each time a recursive function calls itself, some space in the program's stack is allocated for that function to store its local variables while it runs.
+Each time a recursive function calls itself, some space in the program's stack in memory is allocated for that function to store its local variables while it runs.

-A program that has an infinite recursive function calls (no base) will eventually crash with a StackOverFlow exception, because there is no more space on the stack left for the next function call.
+A program that has infinite recursive function calls (no base) will eventually crash with a StackOverFlow exception, because there is no more space on the stack left for the next function call.

+#### Using Recursion vs. Iteration

 Here is an example of a problem that can be solved iteratively, and an alternative recursive solution.